KYC and Good Customer Experience

 Amazon isn’t the only company that has this strange requirement of their long-time customers to prove their identity.
 Many banks commonly “refresh” certain accounts, and would request that holders of these accounts produce documentation to confirm their identity, even though some of these customers may have held an account for over a decade.

-This process to prove their clients’ identities is often clunky and burdensome, and while the intent is so that these companies can avoid risk, the outcome is almost always an annoyed customer who is indeed who he says he is.
+This process to prove their clients’ identities are often clunky and burdensome, and while the intent is so that these companies can avoid risk, the outcome is almost always an annoyed customer who is indeed who he says he is.

 Is there a better way?
 Yes – an identity wallet.
 KYC-Chain is coming soon.